javaplus/MadScientist/lessons/assembly/tail.md

-# Tail Assembly with Photo Resistor
+# Tail Assembly with Photoresistor

 ### Parts